GautamRaj-12/js-backend/08_stream_tweet/register-login.md

     throw new ApiError(400, "username or email is required");
   }

+  // Here is an alternative of above code based on logic discussed in video:
+  // if (!(username || email)) {
+  //     throw new ApiError(400, "username or email is required")

+  // }
   // find the user
   const user = await User.findOne({ $or: [{ username }, { email }] });
   if (!user) {
     throw new ApiError(404, "User does not exist");
   }
   // check password
   const isPasswordValid = await user.isPasswordCorrect(password);

-  // Throw an error if the password is invalid if (!isPasswordValid) {
+  if (!isPasswordValid) {
     throw new ApiError(401, "Invalid user credentials");
   }
   // access and refresh token
   const { accessToken, refreshToken } = await generateAccessAndRefreshTokens(
     user._id
   );

-  // Retrieve the logged-in user details (excluding password and refresh token) const loggedInUser = await User.findById(user._id).select(
+  const loggedInUser = await User.findById(user._id).select(
     "-password -refreshToken"
   );
   // send Cookie
   const options = {
     httpOnly: true,
     secure: true,
   };

-  // Set cookies in the response containing the access and refresh tokens return res
+  return res
     .status(200)
     .cookie("accessToken", accessToken, options)